Alicepinch/everything-vegan/README.md

 To deploy this project to Heroku you will need a Heroku acccount.
 Once you have an account please follow the below steps.

-1. In Heroku create a new app and set the region to EU.
+1. In Heroku create a new app and set the region to closest to you.

 2. In your github project create a requirements.txt file using the terminal command ```pip3 freeze —-local > requirements.txt ``` (This is so Heroku can read all of the web apps that have been used in the project)